M-Scott-Lassiter/VBA-Directory-Manager/README.md

 # Excel VBA Directory Manager
+Easily check whether files or folders exist, and parse all the files and folders in a directory.

-Parse all the files and folders in a specified directory without using FileSystemObject or setting special references.
-Perfect for integrating into projects you will distribute to the lay person without worrying if they have set their references correctly in the VBA editor.
+DirectoryManager runs on all macro-enabled Microsoft Office products and uses a VBA Class script only without using FileSystemObject or setting special references.
+Therefore, it is perfect for integrating into projects you will distribute to a lay person without worrying if they have set their references correctly in the VBA editor.

+This Class does not provide direct support for moving, copying, or deleting files, but accomplishing these tasks is straight forward using built in VBA methods.

 ## Requirements
 - Microsoft Office 2007 or newer (Not tested for earlier versions)
 - A macro enabled file

 ## Getting Started
 A single Class file contains all functionality.
 To use it in your project, use one of the following methods to add them in the IDE: